What Cosine Similarity of Label Representations Can and Cannot Tell us: The Softmax Classifier

-The $\vf(\vx)$ are the vector representations of the inputs, and we will call these the embeddings.
-The $\vg(y)$ are the vector representations of the labels and we call these the unembeddings.
-This paper concerns itself with properties of the unembeddings only.
+So for each input the model makes a categorical distribution over the labels.
+The $\vf(\vx)$ are the representations of the inputs, and we call these the embeddings.
+The $\vg(y)$ are the representations of the labels and we call these the unembeddings.
+This paper considers the properties of the unembeddings only.
 This is not because properties of the embeddings are not interesting, but because we cannot talk about everything at once.
+The model class in \cref{def:softmax_classifier} is very broad including any image classifier using a softmax on the last logits, whether the encoder is a single Convolutional Neural Network \citep{lecun1989backpropagation}, a ResNet \citep{he2016deep} or a vision transformer \citep{dosovitskiy2020image}.
+The model class also includes large language models from early incarnations like BERT \citep{devlin2019bert}\footnote{See \citet[Appendix D.3]{roeder2021linear}.} and GPT-2~\citep{radford2019language} to more recent models like GPT-3~\citep{brown2020language}\footnote{See \citet[equation 2]{radford2018improving}} and gpt-oss-120B~\citep[see released code]{openai2025gptoss}.